Voices on Tape (EVP

 the world who have been researching this most fascinating

-since it can be studied under strict scientific procedures
+be studied under strict scientific procedures and experiments

-and experiments have been duplicated under laboratory conditions
+have been duplicated under laboratory conditions by all

 This is a trailer for a commercial movie